bhaskarreddi26/PyHadoop/Debug-Apache-Spark-Code-Faster.md

-we all write perfect Apache Spark code and everything runs perfectly all the time, right?we know that working with large datasets is hardly ever that easy – there is inevitably some data point that will expose any corner cases with your code.
+We all write perfect Apache Spark code and everything runs perfectly all the time, right?we know that working with large datasets is hardly ever that easy – there is inevitably some data point that will expose any corner cases with your code.

 Use count() to call actions on intermediary RDDs/Dataframes .